santoshjoshi/camel-bindy-example/README.md

 ============================================================================================================
 #####     Example 2
-      A simple Bindy Example to test the one to many capabilities using csv data binding, In this example we are depicting a simple one to many Department to Employee relationship.
+      A simple Bindy Example to test the one to many capabilities using csv data binding.
+      In this example we are depicting a simple one to many Department to Employee relationship.

 ######Input
-	 we are generating a java Department pojo with multiple employee  in "org.apache.camel.example.util.ModelGenerator.java" class using generateEmployeeDepartmentModel() method.
+	 we are generating a java pojo Department with multiple employee in "org.apache.camel.example.util.ModelGenerator.java"
+	 class using generateEmployeeDepartmentModel() method.

 	 here we are using camel bean component.
      <camel:bean ref="modelgenerator" method="generateEmployeeDepartmentModel" />